joernlenoch/go-jsql/README.md

 ## JSQL (Json Sql)

-Version 0.7.0
+Basic toolset to provide easier integration between sql and json elements.

 ## Note

 In production use with 3 of my larger projects.
-Seems to work very reliable so far. -len
+Works very reliable so far. -len

-## Types

-TBD

-## Testing

-TBD

-## Dependencies

-TBD